yandex-cloud/docs/en/managed-postgresql/operations/databases.md

           --owner <username of the DB owner>
      ```

-     Managed Service for PostgreSQL launches the create database operation.
+     {{ mpg-short-name }} runs the create database operation.

-  The cluster name can be requested with a [list of folder clusters](#list-clusters).
+  The cluster name can be requested with a [list of clusters in the folder](cluster-list.md).

 - API